 Waubonsee Community College is committed to establishing a healthy and safe learning and working environment within the parameters of existing state and federal law.
 The college complies with the Drug-Free Schools and Communities Act that prohibits the use, sale, distribution, manufacture and/or possession of drugs including controlled substances.
-While the use of medical marijuana (cannabis) is allowed in Illinois under the Compassionate Use of Medical Cannabis Pilot Program Act, no person shall use medical cannabis or possess any cannabis product while on any college property or while participating in any college sponsored programs or events, whether on or off campus.
+While the use of marijuana (cannabis) is allowed in Illinois under the Cannabis Regulation and Tax Act as well as the Compassionate Use of Medical Cannabis Pilot Program Act, no person shall use cannabis (medical or recreational) or possess any cannabis product while on any college property or while participating in any college sponsored programs or events, whether on or off campus.